Fllipz/webrtc-streamer/README.md

 ```

 Now going to the ipv6 adress printed by the script you should see the stream.
-The codec can be changed between h264(default) and VP8 by stoping the stream and then choosing the needed codec.
+The codec can be changed between h264(default for browsers other than Chrome) and VP8 by stoping the stream and then choosing the needed codec.
 This should be accessible from any devices connected to your Husarnet network

 ## Non Docker version